 The Need for Boosting Domestic Demand in China

 The former head of the People’s Bank of China, Yi Gang, emphasized the importance of focusing on boosting domestic demand in China during the Bund Summit in Shanghai.
-He highlighted the need to address deflationary pressures by improving domestic demand and effectively managing challenges such as the market and local government debt issues.
+He highlighted the need to address deflationary pressures by improving domestic demand and effectively managing challenges such as the real estate market and local government debt issues.
 This shift in focus towards domestic demand is essential to influencing societal confidence and sustaining economic growth in the country.

 Policy Measures for Economic Revival